grinnellm/SpawnIndex/.github/ISSUE_TEMPLATE/documentation.md

 **Summary**

 Describe what is wrong with the documentation.
+Is the documentation unclear?
-Is the documentation unclear, or is more information required?
+Is more information required?

 **Proposed solution**